The best hot springs in Iceland

 Hot Water for Days!

 Iceland is rich in geothermal water.
-It heats the country’s homes, powers the country’s grid, fills country’s swimming pools and hot tubs, and means Icelanders can take those endless hot showers without worrying about the hot water tank going empty.
+It heats the country’s homes, powers the country’s grid, fills the country’s swimming pools and hot tubs, and means Icelanders can take those endless hot showers without worrying about the hot water tank going empty.
 But the luxury doesn’t end there!
 Venturing out into the Icelandic countryside is never complete without a stop at the natural hot springs.

 The Hot Spring Lifestyle